floe-audio/Harp/readme.md

 # Free Multisampled Celtic Harp

-Floe-compatible version of Versilian Studios Etherealwinds Harp 2: Community Edition whilst still working with SFZ players.
+This is a Floe-compatible version of Versilian Studios Etherealwinds Harp 2: Community Edition.
+It still works with SFZ players.
+This version is made by the Floe team and is not affiliated with Versilian Studios.

-It's a high quality multisampled 'sustained' Celtic harp sample library.
+It's a high-quality multisampled 'sustained' Celtic harp sample library.
 It's free to download and use.
 However, you must attribute the original authors of the samples if you share your music.
-Floe helps with this: https://floe.audio/about/attribution.html
+Floe helps with this: https://floe.audio/usage/attribution.html

 Modifications made:
 - Added Floe Lua file